 Shelley Forney – Colorado and Nationwide

-Ms. Forney’s 9-year-old daughter, Erica, was riding on her bike on her way home from school on November 25th, 2008 when an adult driver coming the opposite direction from her drifted into the bike lane and hit Erica head on.
+Ms. Forney’s 9-year-old daughter, Erica, was riding on her bike on her way home from school on November 25th, 2008 when an adult driver approaching from the opposite direction from her drifted into the bike lane and hit Erica head-on.
 Erica died from a severe brain injury two days later on Thanksgiving Day.
-Since then Ms. Forney helped launch FocusDriven Advocates for Cell Free Driving and has traveled all over the United States and Canada to educate the public about distracted driving.
+Since then Ms. Forney helped launch FocusDriven Advocates for Cell-Free Driving and has traveled all over the United States and Canada to educate the public about distracted driving.